Why LED Sensor Lights are Ideal for Low-Traffic Spaces

 In low-traffic areas such as carparks and corridors, occupancy is typically only around 20% of the time, while areas like fire stairs are occupied as little as 5% of the time.
 Installing LED motion sensor lights in these areas ensures that you are not wasting money and power by running lights when they are not needed.

-LED motion sensor lights come in a variety of forms, but in general there are two main types:
+LED sensor lights come in a variety of forms, but in general there are two main types:

 DAYLIGHT SENSORS